cjrd/self-supervised-pretraining/README.md

 ```
 (see `resisc-ucmerced.sh` for an example)

 To select which backbones to use, evaluate the linear performance from the various source outputs (e.g. all the resisc pretrained outputs) on the target data (e.g. on uc-merced data).
-Chat with Xiangyu or Colorado if this isn't clear.

 Then simply generate the project and execute the pretraining as normal: